Contractor-x/X-Bot/README.md

 # X-Bot
-X bot which tracks trending posts and hashtags.
+X(Twitter) bot which tracks trending posts and hashtags.